-A sample of your blood may be tested to check the levels of potassium, magnesium, hormones and other chemicals that may affect your heart's ability to function properly.
+A sample of your blood might be tested to check the levels of potassium, magnesium, hormones and other chemicals that can affect your heart's ability to function.
 Other blood tests can detect recent heart injury and heart attacks.

 - Chest X-ray.
-An X-ray image of your chest allows your doctor to check the size and shape of your heart and its blood vessels.
-It may also indicate whether you have heart failure.
+This allows your doctor to check the size and shape of your heart and its blood vessels.
+It might also show whether you have heart failure.

-- Echocardiogram.
+Echocardiogram.
 This test uses sound waves to produce an image of your heart.
-An echocardiogram can help identify whether an area of your heart has been damaged by a heart attack and isn't pumping normally or at peak capacity (ejection fraction) or whether there are valvular abnormalities.
+It can help identify whether an area of your heart has been damaged by a heart attack and isn't pumping hard enough or whether there are problems with your heart valves.

-Coronary catheterization (angiogram).
-During this procedure, a liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's advanced through an artery, usually in your leg, to arteries in your heart.
+Coronary catheterization.
+During this procedure, a liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's advanced through an artery, usually in your arm, to arteries in your heart.
 As the dye fills your arteries, the arteries become visible on X-ray and videotape, revealing areas of blockage.

-While the catheter is in position, your doctor may treat a blockage by performing an angioplasty and inserting a stent to hold the artery open.
+While the catheter is in position, your doctor may treat a blockage by opening the artery (angioplasty) and inserting a stent to hold the artery open.

 Sudden cardiac arrest requires immediate action for survival.

-Immediate cardiopulmonary resuscitation (CPR) is critical to treating sudden cardiac arrest.
+Immediate CPR is crucial for treating sudden cardiac arrest.
 By maintaining a flow of oxygen-rich blood to the body's vital organs, CPR can provide a vital link until more-advanced emergency care is available.

 Advanced care for ventricular fibrillation, a type of arrhythmia that can cause sudden cardiac arrest, generally includes delivery of an electrical shock through the chest wall to the heart.
 The procedure, called defibrillation, momentarily stops the heart and the chaotic rhythm.
 This often allows the normal heart rhythm to resume.

 Defibrillators are programmed to recognize ventricular fibrillation and send a shock only when it's appropriate.
-These portable defibrillators are available in an increasing number of public places, including airports, shopping malls, casinos, health clubs, and community and senior citizen centers.
+These portable defibrillators, such as AEDs, are increasingly available in public places, including airports, shopping malls, casinos, health clubs, and community and senior citizen centers.

 At the emergency room